Kevin Roose

-Kevin Roose is the author of three books and a technology columnist for The New York Times.
-He wrote a book about Liberty University, an evangelical Christian university known for strict rules imposed on students.
-He was named on Forbes "30 Under 30" list in 2015.
+Kevin Roose (born 1987 or 1988) is an American author and journalist.
+He is the author of three books, and is a technology columnist and podcast host for The New York Times.
+He wrote a book about Liberty University, an evangelical Christian university known for strict rules imposed on students, and was included on the 2015 Forbes 30 Under 30 list.

 Life and career

 Roose is a graduate of Westtown School and Brown University.
 He worked as news director at Fusion.

 In June 2017, he rejoined The New York Times.
 His column, "The Shift", focuses on the intersection of technology, business, and culture.

 On March 24, 2021, Roose published a column in The New York Times announcing an auction for the column itself to be distributed as an NFT, or non-fungible token, with proceeds going to The New York Timess Neediest Cases Fund.
 The column sold the following day for $560,000.
+Immediately after the sale, Roose commented on Twitter, "I'm just staring at my screen laughing uncontrollably".

+Kevin was given early access to Bing's ChatGPT-based chatbot and encountered a second personality of the chatbot named "Sydney".
+He has also written about his experiences with "vibe coding" to generate software without writing code.